-“It opened my eyes to the world,” says the freshman who is studying international relations.
+“It opened my eyes to the world,” he said.
+John studied international relations.
 “I’d like to be a diplomat and serve in a third world country, helping improve relations and helping sway governments away from corruption.”

-After nine months in Afghanistan’s deadly Helmand Province, John feels very fortunate to be home.
+After nine months in Afghanistan’s deadly Helmand Province, John felt very fortunate to be home.
 “Life is so much sweeter,” he says.
-SF State’s Veterans Services Center has helped him adjust to campus life, providing academic advice and connecting him with fellow veterans.
+SF State’s Veterans Services Center helped him adjust to campus life, providing academic advice and connecting him with fellow veterans.

-John is one of more than 750 veterans or dependents studying at SF State.
-Some are running out -- or have run out -- of federal education benefits, which are pro-rated depending on the length of active duty after 9/11.
+John was one of more than 750 veterans or dependents studying at SF State his freshman year.
+Some ran out of federal education benefits, which are pro-rated depending on the length of active duty after 9/11.

 The Nancy Pelosi Scholarship Program for National Service is one way SF State is supplementing existing G.I. bill benefits, and helping veterans make good on plans like John’s own.

-“I want to pursue something bigger than myself, in memory of my friends who died,” he says.
+“I want to pursue something bigger than myself, in memory of my friends who died,” John said.
 “I want to serve my country again, and serve the world.”